ethickfox/knowledge-transfer/Java/Core/Concurrency/In_Practice/Structuring_Concurrent_Applications.md

 One such cooperative mechanism is setting a “cancellation requested” flag that the task checks periodically; if it finds the flag set, the task terminates early.

 A task that wants to be cancellable must have a cancellation policy that speciﬁes the “how”, “when”, and “what” of cancellation—how other code can request cancellation, when the task checks whether cancellation has been requested, and what actions the task takes in response to a cancellation request.

+Just as tasks should have a cancellation policy, threads should have an interruption policy.
+An interruption policy determines how a thread interprets an interruption request—what it does (if anything) when one is detected, what units of work are considered atomic with respect to interruption, and how quickly it reacts to interruption.
+Just as task code should not make assumptions about what interruption means to its executing thread, cancellation code should not make assumptions about the interruption policy of arbitrary threads.
+A thread should be interrupted only by its owner; the owner can encapsulate knowledge of the thread’s interruption policy in an appropriate cancellation mechanism such as a shutdown method.

+ExecutorService.submit returns a Future describing the task.
+Future has a cancel method that takes a boolean argument, mayInterruptIfRunning,and returns a value indicating whether the cancellation attempt was successful.
+(This tells you only whether it was able to deliver the interruption, not whether the task detected and acted on it.)